 Once you've completed the short questionnaire, you'll receive a message that looks something like this:

 This message indicates that you're eligible to apply for a Canada Visa.
 However, it's worth mentioning that this does not guarantee a successful visa application.

 Keep in mind that border authorities at Canada's port of entry always have the right to deny you entry into Canada (even if you've got a Canada Visa).

-If you're eligible for a Canada Visa, you'll need to check what type of visa you'll need (found on the government of Canada's official website).
+If you're eligible for a Canada Visa, you'll need to check what type of visa you'll need, which can be found on the government of Canada's official website.
 The type of visa you need depends on your nationality and the purpose of your trip.
 In the case of tourism, the entry visa most people will need is the Canada Visitors Visa/Tourist Visa or the Canadian Electronic Travel Authorization (ETA).

 If you're a US Citizen, you don't need to apply for any type of visa to enter Canada.
 As long as you meet the basic requirements, you may enter Canada with a valid US passport for up to 6 months.

 If you're a US Green Card Holder, you don't have to apply for a Canada Tourist Visa.
 However, you'll need to apply for the Canadian ETA, which will grant you entry to Canada for up to 6 months.